isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_speedup7.html" width="110%" height="100%"></embed>

 ???
 Here instead of total time we have **speedup compared to previous version**.
-We see v3 (**shortcircuit evaluation) has a huge impact >110x** for PyPy, which dwarves the already nice **2.5x Python3** speedup.
+We see v3 (**short-circuit evaluation) has a huge impact >110x** for PyPy, which dwarves the already nice **2.5x Python3** speedup.
 So much we need to **zoom in (to 6x)** to actually see it.
 Why the big difference?
 Well, because compilers are quite clever at optimising code and can take a bigger advantage of small changes like this.

 That's also why v2 (vs v1, change **exponentiation to multiplication**) and v6 (vs v5, **putting the code inside a function**) are big gains for CPython but make PyPy be even slower.
 The compilers were already doing similar optimisations and **we just got in their way!**